ember-best-practices/eslint-plugin-ember-best-practices/guides/rules/no-broken-super-chain.md

 ## Rule name: `no-broken-super-chain`

-If you are overriding the `init` lifecycle hook in Ember modules like Component, Mixin, etc. it is necessary that you include a call to `_super`
+If you are overriding the `init` lifecycle hook in Ember classes like Component, Mixin, etc. it is necessary that you include a call to `_super`.

 ```javascript
 // GOOD